2025 F1 Academy season

-Doriane Pin and her team Prema Racing are currently leading the Drivers' and Team's Championship, respectively.
+Doriane Pin won the Drivers' Championship, driving for Prema Racing.

+Maya Weug finished runner-up, driving for MP Motorsport.

+Chloe Chambers finished third in the championship, driving for Campos Racing.

+Prema Racing won their third Teams' Championship.

-The 2025 F1 Academy season is the third running of F1 Academy, an all-female, Formula 4–level, open-wheel racing championship founded by and organized under the management of Formula Motorsport Limited.
-For the second year running, it supports selected rounds of the FIA Formula One World Championship, with 10 of the 18 cars sporting liveries sponsored by the 10 Formula One teams.
+The 2025 F1 Academy season was the third running of F1 Academy, an all-female, Formula 4–level, open-wheel racing championship founded by and organized under the management of Formula Motorsport Limited.
+For the second year running, it supported selected rounds of the FIA Formula One World Championship, with 10 of the 18 cars sporting liveries sponsored by the 10 Formula One teams.

 Prema Racing entered the season as the defending teams' champion after clinching the title at the final race of the 2024 season in Abu Dhabi.

+For the first time in F1 Academy, the battle for the drivers' title was decided in the final race.
+Doriane Pin won the 2025 drivers' championship with Prema Racing, who also won the 2025 teams' championship.

 Entries

 F1 Academy is a spec series; all teams competing with an identical Tatuus F4-T421 chassis and tyre compounds developed by Pirelli.
 Each car is powered by a 165 hp turbocharged 4-cylinder engine developed by Autotecnica.